 Who Is Most at Risk for Lyrica Withdrawal Syndrome?

-Anyone regularly taking pregabalin is capable of developing withdrawal symptoms, but specific patterns and conditions increase the likelihood:
+Anyone regularly taking pregabalin is capable of developing withdrawal symptoms, but specific patterns and conditions increase the risk.
+Long-term or high-dose use, frequent dose changes, a history of substance use, and Lyrica misuse all raise the likelihood of a difficult discontinuation.

 - Higher doses or long term use: People taking Lyrica daily for months or years face a greater risk of dependence and withdrawal.